w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Whitelisting

-In Polkadot OpenGov, it allows the Fellowship to authorize a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with specified commands that have been approved by the Fellowship.
+Polkadot OpenGov allows the Fellowship to authorize a new origin (known as "Whitelisted-Caller") to execute with Root-level privileges for call that have been approved by the Fellowship.

 The [Whitelist](https://paritytech.github.io/substrate/master/pallet_whitelist/) pallet allows one Origin to escalate the privilege level of another Origin for a certain operation.
 The pallet verifies two things:

-- The origin is the Whitelisted-Root (i.e. that the referendum passed on this track)
+- The origin of the escalation is the Whitelisted-Root (i.e. that the referendum passed on this track), and
-- The Fellowship has indeed whitelisted the proposal.
+- The whitelist contains the given proposal (in the configuration of Polkadot OpenGov, it gets there via a separate Fellowship referendum).

 If both conditions are true, the operation executes with Root-level privileges.

-This system enables the ability to have a new parallel Track (Whitelisted-Root Origin), whose parameters allow for a shorter voting turnaround.
-Through an open and transparent process, a body of global experts on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} protocol have determined that the action is both safe and time-critical.
+This system enables a new parallel Track (Whitelisted-Caller), whose parameters have less restrictive passing parameters than Root in the short term.
+Through an open and transparent process, a body of global experts on the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} protocol have determined that the action is both safe and time-critical.

 :::info Submitting Whitelisted Proposals